textileio/papers/draft.md

 when the Dispatcher broadcasts new Events*.
 A Reducer can't distinguish between Events generated locally or externally.
-External events are the results of the Thread Service sending new Events to the Dispatcher, which means that new Events where detected in another Peer's Log from the same Thread.
+External events are the results of the Thread Service sending new Events to the Dispatcher, which means that new Events where detected in another peer's Log from the same Thread.

 Dispatcher
-: A Dispatcher is the *source of truth* regarding known Events for the Store.
-All Events must go through the singleton Dispatcher, whether these initiated as local or remote Events.
+: All Events must go through the singleton Dispatcher, whether these initiated as local or remote Events.
+The Dispatcher is responsible for informating registered Reducers of new Events.

 Reducer
 : A Reducer is a party which is interested in knowing about Store Events.
 Currently, the only Reducer is the Store itself.

 Datastore
-: A Datastore is the underlying persistence layer for Model Entities and a Dispatcher's raw Event information.
-In both cases, they are updatated via a Transaction to have transactional guarantees.
+: A Datastore is the underlying persistence layer for Collections/Entities and a Dispatcher's raw Event information. the Datastore is updatated via a Transaction to have transactional guarantees.

 ### Store Listener {#sec:StoreListener}